MicrosoftDocs/azure-docs/articles/stream-analytics/stream-analytics-define-kafka-input.md

 ### Connect to Confluent Cloud using API key

-The ASA Kafka adapter is a librdkafka-based client, and to connect to confluent cloud, you need TLS certificates that confluent cloud uses for server auth.
+The ASA Kafka input is a librdkafka-based client, and to connect to confluent cloud, you need TLS certificates that confluent cloud uses for server auth.
 Confluent uses TLS certificates from Let’s Encrypt, an open certificate authority (CA) You can download the ISRG Root X1 certificate in PEM format on the site of [LetsEncrypt](https://letsencrypt.org/certificates/).

 To authenticate using the API Key confluent offers, you must use the SASL_SSL protocol and complete the configuration as follows: